peterbourgon/peter-bourgon-org/src/go-for-industrial-programming/index.md

 <a href="https://github.com/uber/dig">uber/dig</a>, but rather the much simpler practice of enumerating dependencies as parameters to types
 or constructors.

+<a href="">Here's an example</a> of container-based dependency injection that recently made the rounds:

 <pre>
 func BuildContainer() *dig.Container {